 Loan Payoff Calculator

 Try different monthly payment amounts.
 Notice how going from $170 (minimums) to $400 cuts the payoff time from 24+ years to about 14 months.
-That extra $230/month is the most valuable “investment” you can make right now.
+That extra $230/month is the most valuable move you can make right now.

 How to find extra money for debt payments

 Rework your budget.
 If you follow the 50/30/20 rule, temporarily shift to 50/20/30: 50% needs, 20% wants, 30% debt payoff.
-That change alone on a $4,000/month take-home frees up $400/month for debt.
+On a $4,000/month take-home that frees up $400/month for debt.

-Mistakes to avoid while paying off debt
+Mistakes to avoid

 Stopping your emergency fund.
 Keep at least $1,000 in your emergency fund while paying off debt.
 Without that cushion, one car repair puts you right back on the credit cards.
-The $1,000 buffer is non-negotiable.

 Frequently asked questions

-Should I pay off debt or invest?
-Pay off any debt above 7% interest before investing (beyond your 401(k) employer match).
-Credit card debt at 22% is an emergency.
+Pay off any debt above 7% interest before investing beyond your 401(k) employer match.
+Credit card debt at 22% is a financial emergency.
 Paying it off is a guaranteed 22% return.
 No investment can promise that.
-After the high-interest debt is gone, invest and pay off low-interest debt (student loans, mortgage) simultaneously.
-See the priority stack in our investing guide.
+After high-interest debt is gone, invest and pay off low-interest debt simultaneously.
+See our investing in your 20s guide for the full priority stack.

-Will paying off credit card debt improve my credit score?
 Yes, significantly.
-Reducing your credit utilization (the percentage of your credit limit in use) is the second biggest factor in your FICO score.
+Reducing your credit utilization is the second biggest factor in your FICO score.
 Going from 80% utilization to 10% can boost your score 50 to 100+ points within one to two billing cycles.

-Should I pay off the card I use most first?
 No. Pay off cards based on the method you choose (highest rate for avalanche, smallest balance for snowball).
 Which card you use most is irrelevant to the payoff order.
-After all cards are paid off, use one card for daily spending, pay it in full monthly, and let the others sit with small recurring charges.

-Is bankruptcy an option?
-For most people with $5,000 to $15,000 in credit card debt, no. Bankruptcy stays on your credit report for 7 to 10 years, makes it difficult to get housing, loans, and sometimes jobs, and should only be considered for truly unmanageable debt loads.
-If your total unsecured debt exceeds your annual income and you see no path to repayment within 5 years, consult a nonprofit credit counselor (NFCC.org) before considering bankruptcy.
+For most people with $5,000 to $15,000 in credit card debt, no. Bankruptcy stays on your credit report for 7 to 10 years.
+If your total unsecured debt exceeds your annual income and you see no path to repayment within 5 years, consult a nonprofit credit counselor at NFCC.org before considering bankruptcy.

 The bottom line